josevalim/portal/README.md

 With our portals working, we are ready to give distributed transfers a try.
 This can be extra awesome if you launch the code in two different machines in the same network.
 However, if you don't have another machine handy, it will work just fine.

-It happens that we can start an `iex` session as node inside of a network by passing the `--sname` option.
+We can start an `iex` session as node inside of a network by passing the `--sname` option.
 Let's give it a try:

     $ iex --sname room1 -S mix
     Interactive Elixir - press Ctrl+C to exit (type h() ENTER for help)